BecksHookham/Github_CV/README.md

 We love when you come straight from education to Makers.
 Those of you who choose this path are always driven and excited about building a big career.
 It's such a great time to train in software because you have your whole professional lives to grow.

 You do have experience to write about.
 It just won't be about work experience.
 Write about your education, clubs, societies, volunteering, really anything you think makes you uniquely you.
 If you have had a part-time job in retail or similar then include this.
 You will have lots of skills to demonstrate including customer service and working under pressure.

-A journey success coach will help you refine your CV once you have your ideas down.

 </details>